Member | Established: 1996 | Member since 2013

 SMO 7: International Financial Reporting Standards

-As a member state of West African Economic and Monetary Union (WAEMU) and the Organization for the Harmonization of Business Law in Africa (OHADA), Senegal’s corporate accounting standards are defined in regional directives.
-In January 2017, the OHADA Uniform Act on Accounting and Financial Information (AUDCIF) was signed by the OHADA Council to update the previous OHADA Uniform Act on Organizing and Harmonizing Company Accounting Systems 2/2000 which had outlined the OHADA Accounting System and applicable standards—known has SYSCOHADA.
+As a member state of the West African Economic and Monetary Union (WAEMU) and the Organization for the Harmonization of Business Law in Africa (OHADA), Senegal’s corporate accounting standards are established through regional legislation.

 Current Status: Sustain